sujaipadmaraj/VPC-and-Subnet-Creation-using-AWS-CLI/README.md

 ### Creating Subnets and its name tags

-Create the first subnet in your VPC using the CIDR block 172.16.0.0/18.
+Create the first Subnet in your VPC using the CIDR block 172.16.0.0/18.

 ```
 #aws ec2 create-subnet --vpc-id vpc-0cea13535c6cc6163 --cidr-block 172.16.0.0/18 --availability-zone ap-south-1a